 The setup guide walks you through getting your own box set up.
 Users report it taking just a few hours to get to a fully operational system.
 And see the video above!

 If you are an expert and have a domain name and a completely fresh Ubuntu 22.04 machine (note that containers and modified images are not supported) running in the cloud, you basically just run on that machine:

 curl -s https://mailinabox.email/setup.sh | sudo bash

 Please note that the goal of this project is to provide a simple, turn-key solution.
 There are basically no configuration options and you can’t tweak the machine’s configuration files after installation.
 If you are looking for something more advanced, try iRedMail or Modoboa.

-Note: Mail-in-a-Box’s maintainer works on Mail-in-a-Box in his limited free time.
+Note: Mail-in-a-Box’s maintainers work on Mail-in-a-Box in their limited free time.
 Your mileage may vary.

 Mass electronic surveillance by governments revealed over the last several years has spurred a new movement to re-decentralize the web, a movement to empower individuals to be their own service providers again.